Tiv language: Cameroon

-There are 1900 Tiv households with approximately 20,000 people at the south-western border of Cameroon Manyu division, with Mamfe as its capital, which is 74 km away from the south eastern Nigerian border.
+There are 1900 Tiv households with approximately 20,000 people at the south-western border of Cameroon Manyu division, with Mamfe as its capital, which is 74 km away from the south-eastern Nigerian border.
 The paramount ruler is Zaki Abaajul, who has the Tiv and Ulitsi as his subjects.
 The Cameronian Tiv are well educated and live in Anglophone Cameroon as their ancestral land, while a few others live in the francophone region.
 They are mostly farmers but others work in the government.

-Although some Nigerian tiv people are unaware of some of the Tiv peoples of the Cameroon because of the international border but, these groups always regard themselves as Tiv.
+Although some Nigerian Tiv people are unaware of some of the Tiv people of the Cameroon because of the international border, these groups always regard themselves as Tiv.
 Some of them have an additional dialect to the main Tiv language.
 These Tiv groups are; Bitare, Mesaka, Iyive, Ceve or Becheve, Evant, Eman, Ipulo, Caka etc. They together with the Tiv in Nigeria share the same culture, History, Religion, and Tradition.
 They are basically the same people.

 Dialects

-Tiv speakers can understand each other across their territory, although the Hyarev people have some unique words distinct from other speakers.
+Tiv speakers can understand each other across their territory, although the Hyarev people have distinct word stress and intonation that differ from those of other speakers.
 Regional accents (ham) exist.